 This analysis estimates federal tax revenue forgone as a result of three federal tax provisions, relying on data from the Medicare hospital cost reports filed by hospitals that receive Medicare reimbursements.
-The hospital cost reports are not audited financial reports, but are filed by hospitals with the federal government.
-In 2019 - the year on which this analysis is based - 2,443 private, non-profit, general hospitals filed Medicare hospital cost reports.4 The results are then grossed up to the entire industry using data from the 2019 AHA Survey of Hospitals and from the AHA Schedule H Community Benefit Reporting study.5
+The hospital cost reports are not audited financial reports, but they are filed by hospitals with the federal government.
+In 2020 - the year on which this analysis is based - 2,432 private, nonprofit, general hospitals filed Medicare hospital cost reports.4 The results are then grossed up to the entire field using data from the 2020 AHA Annual Survey of Hospitals and from the AHA Schedule H Community Benefit Reporting study.5

-In this analysis, we apply the general federal tax rules to the levels of tax-exempt activities reported by non-profit hospitals.
+In this analysis, we apply the general federal tax rules to the levels of tax-exempt activities reported by nonprofit hospitals.
 Not all aspects of the detailed federal tax rules can be applied to the available financial data in the hospital cost reports, however, so certain estimates of revenue forgone require additional data and/or assumptions, which are described below.

-Adjustments to reported income incorporated in the estimate of revenue forgone from corporate income tax-exemption corporate income tax return.
-In modelling the interest deduction, the 50% limitation was used.6 Adjustments for positive and negative differences between book and tax accounting are not made due to insufficient detail in the Medicare hospital cost reports.
+Adjustments to reported income incorporated in the estimate of revenue forgone from corporate income tax exemption

+The estimate of corporate taxable income starts with the positive net income before adjustments for each hospital as reported in the Medicare hospital cost reports.
+The cost reports, similar to financial reports, do not include the entire income and expense detail necessary to reconstruct a corporate income tax return.
+In estimating the interest deduction, the 50% limitation was used.
+Adjustments for positive and negative differences between book and tax accounting are not made due to insufficient detail in the Medicare hospital cost reports.
 For example, the provision for bad debt is likely to reduce financial statement income as compared with taxable income, while accelerated tax depreciation is likely to reduce taxable income as compared with financial statement income.